The Chronicles of Prydain: The Book of Three

 Princess Eilonwy.
-A princess of the House of Llyr, the women of whom are formidable enchantresses.
+A princess of the House of Llyr, whose women are formidable enchantresses.
 She befriends Taran in the first book and over the years they develop romantic feelings for each other.
 Eilonwy is the daughter of Angharad, who in turn is the daughter of Regat.
 Against her mother's wishes, Angharad married a commoner named Geraint, Eilonwy's father.
 Smart and witty, she is also considered by some to be scatterbrained.
 She often employs unusual similes and metaphors.
-She prefers to go barefoot, and usually prefers sandals if she must wear shoes.
+She prefers to go barefoot and favors sandals if she must wear shoes.
 She carries with her the Golden Pelydryn, a magical bauble that has been in her family for generations.

 Fflewddur Fflam, son of Godo.
 A cantrev lord of Prydain, he is a minor king of a tiny kingdom.
 With few responsibilities and believing his people get along fine without him, he often leaves his kingdom, preferring to wander as a bard.
-Although prone to boasting, the strings of his enchanted "truthful harp" break whenever he tells a lie, sometimes forcing him to be honest.
+Although he is prone to boasting, the strings of his enchanted "truthful harp" break whenever he tells a lie, sometimes forcing him to be honest.

 Gurgi.
 A good-natured and "ever hungry" being who is both man and beast.
 He has long arms and is covered with fur and leaves.
-Often referring to himself in the third person, his manner of speech is filled with rhymed pairs of words ("crunchings and munchings", "smackings and wackings", "sneakings and peekings"), and redundant phrases ("see with lookings").
+Often referring to himself in the third person, his manner of speech is filled with rhymed pairs of words ("crunchings and munchings", "smackings and whackings", "sneakings and peekings"), and redundant phrases ("see with lookings").
 Gurgi is humble and loyal toward his human companions, at first submitting even to Taran as a "noble lord".
 In the course of the Chronicles, he plays a highly important role by accidentally finding hidden items which ultimately occupy a vital role in the stories.

 Doli.
 One of the Fair Folk, a society of magical beings who live in an extensive underground kingdom spanning the entire country of Prydain.
 Doli is described as a short, stocky dwarf who carries a number of weapons and is adept in hunting, fighting, and stealth.
 Originally, he is said to be the only one of his kin who does not have the power to turn himself invisible.
 After aiding Taran's companions and the House of Don in The Book of Three, he is rewarded by Gwydion with invisibility, although each use causes an uncomfortable sensation inside his ears.